On the structure of affine flat group schemes over discrete valuation rings, II: Introduction

-(\textbf{UB}) Ubiquity of ``blowups'': Assume that $R$ is complete and let $G$ be an affine and flat group scheme over $R$ whose generic fibre $G\ot K$ is of finite type.
-Is it the case that $G$ is the blowup of a formal subgroup (see below) of some group scheme \emph{of finite type} over $R$?
+(\textbf{UB}) ``Ubiquity of ``blowups'': Assume that $R$ is complete and let $G$ be an affine and flat group scheme over $R$ whose generic fibre $G\ot K$ is of finite type.
+Is it the case that $G$ is the blowup of a formal subgroup of some group scheme \emph{of finite type} over $R$?

+This is addressed in Section \ref{06.02.2017--1}, where we show that, if $R$ in ({\bf UB}) has equicharacteristic zero, then the answer is affirmative; see Corollary \ref{11.07.2017--2}.
+In fact, the particularity which gives these blowups such a prominent role is not exclusive of characteristic $(0,0)$, and has to do, as visible in Theorem \ref{20.02.2017--2}, with the ``constancy'' of the centres in the standard sequence (recalled in Section \ref{20.02.2017--1}).
+This property had already been detected in \cite[Section 6]{DHdS15}, and used to arrive at a less clear result than Theorem \ref{20.02.2017--2}.

+Now, if Theorem \ref{20.02.2017--2} and Corollary \ref{11.07.2017--2} say that Neron blowups of formal subgroups are typical among affine and flat group schemes, nothing assures their relevance in {\it all} Tannakian theories over $R$.
+The task of detecting their ``presence'' in {\it simple instances}---we have in mind categories of representations of abstract groups and $\cd$-modules on {\it proper} schemes---comes thus to the front.
+(Here we understand ``presence'', at least in the case of $\cd$--modules, as ``being a full differential Galois group''.
+Note also that the equation $y'=\pi y$ above assures that Neron blowups of formal subgroups are present in the category of $\cd$-modules on {\it affine} schemes.)
+As argued below, this task is closely linked to a problem raised in \cite[Question 4.1.4]{DH14} and a fundamental result concerning affine group schemes over a field \cite[3.3 and 14.1]{waterhouse}.
+We therefore prefer to highlight this point:

-(\textbf{SA}) ``Strict pro-algebraicity'': Let $G$ be an affine and flat group scheme over $R$; is it possible to write $G$ as $\lip_iG_i$, where each $G_j\to G_i$ is a \emph{faithfully flat} morphism of flat group schemes \emph{of finite type}?
+(\textbf{SA}) ``Strict pro-algebraicity'': Let $G$ be an affine and flat group scheme over $R$; is it possible to write $G$ as $\lip_iG_i$, where each $G_j\to G_i$ is a \emph{faithfully flat} morphism of affine and flat group schemes \emph{of finite type}?

+As hinted above, Neron blowups of formal subgroups provide negative answers to ({\bf SA}): if $G=\lip_iG_i$ is as in ({\bf SA}), then each faithfully flat quotient $G\to H$ having a generic fibre of finite type must be noetherian, a property which these blowups can easily violate.
+(The proof of Corollary \ref{12.10.2018--2} contains details of the last argument.)
+With Corollary \ref{12.10.2018--2} and Corollary \ref{23.02.2017--6} we show that, in case $R=\pos \CC t$, a certain $\cn_{\g H}^\infty(\GG_{a,R}\ti\GG_{m,R})$ appears both in the theory of representations of abstract groups ($\ZZ$ actually!) and in the theory of $\cd$-modules on {\it proper} schemes.
+This has the double effect of extending the number of negative answers to ({\bf SA}) and increasing the relevance of blowing up formal subgroups.